 Unlock value from digital investments across key manufacturing functions.

-This intensive 5-day in-person program delivers the management tools, leaderships skills, and technological concepts that manufacturing executives need to develop, implement, and scale effective digital transformation frameworks.
+This intensive 5-day, in-person program delivers the management tools, leaderships skills and technological concepts that manufacturing executives need to develop, implement and scale effective digital transformation frameworks.

 MLC’s Digital Transformation Leadership Program deepens your understanding of the management practices you need to turn data into decisions, implement machine learning and AI at your company, scale digital transformation in operations, and build resilient supply chains in an evolving digital landscape.
-Through a series of expert lectures and interactive sessions, the program builds your competencies in strategic planning, business agility, organizational design, and change management.
+Through a series of expert lectures and interactive sessions, the program builds your competencies in strategic planning, business agility, organizational design and change management.

 Virtual Information Session and Q&A

-Watch the session recording to find out more about the program’s curriculum, agenda, faculty, key benefits, and overall learning experience.
+Watch the session recording to find out more about the program’s curriculum, agenda, faculty, key benefits and overall learning experience.

 The Manufacturing Leadership Council, in partnership with Northwestern University’s top-ranked Kellogg School of Management, designed this program to meet the needs of manufacturers to improve agility and competitiveness through digital technologies.
 This rigorous program offers a vibrant learning environment where fresh perspectives and real-world experience drive meaningful and dynamic conversations centered around practical application.

-This program is held at the Kellogg Global Hub, at the heart of Northwestern’s Evanston campus overlooking Lake Michigan.
+This program is held at the Kellogg Global Hub, at the heart of Northwestern’s Evanston, IL campus overlooking Lake Michigan.
 Because learning should not be confined to the classroom, the Global Hub’s flexible and multifaceted building features a variety of signature convening spaces to inspire innovative forms of experiential learning.
 This quiet campus environment is within close proximity of downtown Chicago and O’Hare International Airport.

 Key Benefits: